Batch Ingestion Spark Connector Setup - Amazon SageMaker

 spark-submit --jars `feature-store-pyspark-dependency-jars` FeatureStoreBatchIngestion.py

-If you are running this application on Amazon EMR, it’s recommended to run the application in client mode, so that you do not need to distribute the dependent JARs to other task nodes.
-Add one more step in Amazon EMR cluster with Spark argument like this:
+If you are running this application on Amazon EMR, we recommended that you run the application in client mode, so that you do not need to distribute the dependent JARs to other task nodes.
+Add one more step in Amazon EMR cluster with Spark argument similar to the following:

 spark-submit --deploy-mode client --master yarn s3:/<PATH_TO_SCRIPT>/FeatureStoreBatchIngestion.py